 Cappelli acknowledges that the average US college graduate now earns considerably more than a person with a high school degree and that the gap between them is growing.

-The average worker, he indicates, has about 30% more education than his or her job requires.
 He points out, however, that the “college wage premium,“ the difference between the annual and lifetime earnings of college graduates and those who do not have have an undergraduate degree, has been volatile in the United States over time.
 As recently as the 1960s and the ‘70s, no gap existed.
 The current gap is higher for workers who have been out of college longer.

 Cappelli implies that it may well narrow sometime soon.